ironcalc/IronCalc/wiki/functions.md

-# List of Functions implemented in IronCalc\n* AND
+# List of Functions implemented in IronCalc

+* AND
 * FALSE
 * IF
 * IFERROR